 If “n” is greater than “m” (Most of the time, it's true), then the server assigns Threads to Client Requests up to available Threads.
 After all m Threads are utilized, then remaining Client’s Request should wait in the Queue until some of the busy Threads finish their Request-Processing Job and free to pick up next Request.
 If those threads are busy with Blocking IO Tasks (For example, interacting with Database, file system, JMS Queue, external services, etc.) for a longer time, then remaining clients should wait for more.

-- Once Threads are free in Thread Pool and available for the next tasks, Server picks up those threads and assign them to remaining Client Requests.
+- Once Threads are free in Thread Pool and available for the next tasks, the Server picks up those threads and assigns them to remaining Client Requests.

 - Each Thread utilizes many resources like memory etc. So before going from ‘busy’ to ‘waiting’ state, they should release all acquired resources.

 People are also reading: